Pulsed Laser Cooling for Cavity-Optomechanical Resonators

-As a second example we consider an optomechanical Fabry-Perot double microcavity with $\nu=2\pi 10^4$ Hz, $m_{eff}=10^{-10}$ kg, $\kappa=2 \times 10^5 \, \nu$ and individual cavity lengths $L_1=L_2=4 \lambda$, as has been suggested in~\cite{VannerArXiv}.
+As a second example we consider a highly dissipative optomechanical Fabry-Perot double microcavity with $\nu=2\pi 10^4$ Hz, $m_{eff}=10^{-10}$ kg, $\kappa=2 \times 10^5 \, \nu$ and individual cavity lengths $L_1=L_2=4 \lambda$, as has been suggested in~\cite{VannerArXiv}.
 The resulting $g_0=10^6$ Hz $> \nu$ satisfies the nonlinear regime of pulsed laser cooling.
-Using the analytically derived BCH sequence, our method requires a set of laser pulses of length $\ll50\,$ps with a maximal peak power of $1$\,kW, which is a readily available technology for example in form of Q-switched lasers.
+Our method requires a set of laser pulses of length $\ll50\,$ps with a maximal peak power of $1$\,kW, which is available, for example, in the form of Q-switched lasers.
 This will result in a net cooling rate $\Gamma=10^4 \, \nu$.
 For $\gamma_m\approx 1$, i.e. a Q-factor of $6\times 10^4$, this would already allow cooling to the quantum ground state starting from room temperature.